pavel-faltynek/mip-sdk-support/README.md

     5. Extract the `DRMContent` stream from the `rpmsg` CFB (after its inflation).
     6. Decrypt the `DRMContent` stream via `IProtectionHandler.DecryptBuffer()`.
     7. Try to pass `true` to `isFinal` for the last block (or for the whole stream, if passing as a whole) during the `DRMContent` stream decryption via `IProtectionHandler.DecryptBuffer()`.
+    8. Workaround the decryption issues and Re-Encrypt the cleartext back using the `IProtectionHandler.EncryptBuffer()`.

 Actual results: